safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 <br>**7) Restore Your FME Server Configuration**
 <br>Since a backup of FME Server was created in Step 1, we can now restore that same FME Server instance which contains all of the previous FME Server configuration settings.

-Login to the FME Server Web User Interface and select **Backup & Restore &gt; Restore** from the left sidebar.
+Login to the FME Server web interface and select **Backup & Restore &gt; Restore** from the left sidebar.

 Upload your saved backup configuration file from the beginning of this exercise.
 Navigate to *C:\Users\Administrator\Downloads\\* and locate the FME Server backup file (Hint: It has *.fsconfig* extension!).
 Drag-and-drop this file onto the FME Server Restore page:

 ![](./Images/4.411.RestoreConfiguration.png)

-The FME Server Web User Interface will report if the restore is successful.
+The FME Server web interface will report if the restore is successful.
 If it is not, the log file is easily accessible from this page if further investigation is needed.

 ![](./Images/4.412.RestoreSuccess.png)